What is the difference between a holding tank and a septic tank?

 Anything non-biodegradable should not go in the tank.
 Materials such as cooking oils and fats, diapers, feminine products, sanitary napkins, condoms, paper towels, facial wipes, cat litter, plastics, cigarettes.
 Coffee grounds, eggshells, and other kitchen wastes, should never be put into the septic system.
 You should also avoid the use of in-sink garbage disposal units.

-It’s a myth – use yeast instead!
-Flush a 1/4 cup of yeast once per month to create good bacteria in your septic system.
+You can flush a 1/4 cup of yeast once per month to create good bacteria in your septic system.
 You can use any yeast, and you might as well buy it in bulk to lower your costs.
 Most off-the-shelf septic system products are simply yeast and filler.

 Can my home inspector give my septic tank a proper inspection?